scaleoutsean/eseries-perf-analyzer/DOCUMENTATION.md

 The main way to ease the burden of growing InfluxDB database is to [tier it off to S3](https://docs.influxdata.com/influxdb3/core/object-storage/).
 This merely changes the location of the problem, but it also changes the cost because S3 is generally cheaper.
 But, if you use public S3 service with egress fees, this cost-saving trick can make it *more* expensive to run EPA, so consider where your S3 runs and the cost of each component.

 The main challenges for storage capacity management with EPA are probably:

 - Data down-sampling: as most metrics are collected every 60 seconds and you don't need that granularity for data older than 7 or 30 days, you may want to down-sample it.
-Fortunately, there are [tools](https://docs.influxdata.com/influxdb3/core/plugins/library/official/downsampler/) that can run as plugins directly on InfluxDB server.
-You could also load them in a persistent volume in the `utils` container and run from there
+Fortunately, there are official [tools](https://docs.influxdata.com/influxdb3/core/plugins/library/official/downsampler/) that can run as plugins directly on InfluxDB server.
+You could also load custom scripts to persistent volume in the `utils` container and run own down-sampling scripts from there
 - Data pruning: you may not need data older than 365 days.
-There are several workaround-ish ways to do it and the simplest is to down-sample old data to almost zero.
-For more, see [TIPS](TIPS.md).
+InfluxDB 3 has retention, but like in InfluxDB v1, it sucks.
+The simplest way to deal with this is to down-sample old data to nothing (e.g. 1 sample per week).
+For more, see [TIPS](TIPS.md) and InfluxDB 3 documentation.

-**NOTE:** this isn't EPA-specific, but we'll mention it anyway: when down-sampling or pruning, remember to qualify with tags.
+**NOTE:** this isn't EPA-specific, but we'll mention it anyway: when down-sampling or pruning, remember to qualify metrics with tags.
 When averaging or down-sampling read IOPS, we may want to average or down-sample them by some property or combination of properties such as E-Series system ID (WWN), controller ID, or volume name (in the case of volumes) and not all together.
+The other key argument is normally `offset` - as we may want down-sample data that's older than 14 days rather than `0` (current).

 #### Storage performance